CDAGaming/CraftPresence-Wow-Edition/README.md

 *   &GUI& - The GUI Message from your GUI Settings, if enabled and in use
 *   &ENTITY& - The Entity/Item Message from your Advanced -> Entity/Item Setting, if enabled and in use

-(All Placeholders must be present in one of the RPC Areas) (For Image Keys, it works as a priority list going in sequential order)
+(For Image Keys, only the first placeholder and an additional suffix if any will be used)

 ### Main Menu Message Placeholders
 *   &IGN& - Your Minecraft Username